Maria Lúcia Amaral: Judge of the Constitutional Court, 2007–2017

 In March 2007, Amaral was elected as a judge of the Constitutional Court by the Assembly of the Republic and served on the court for nine years.
 She was elected vice president by her fellow judges in October 2012.
 The court was involved in several notable constitutional issues, particularly relating to some of the austerity measures of the then government of Pedro Passos Coelho.
 Her attitude to the constitutionality of austerity, in which her broad view was that this was not a constitutional issue, often put her at odds with the other members of the court.

 Ombudsman, 2017–2025

 In November 2017, Amaral took office as Portugal's Ombudsman.
 She was nominated by the Social Democratic Party (PSD) with the support of the governing Portuguese Socialist Party (PS).
 She received the necessary two-thirds majority of the House of Assembly, with only seven votes against.
 In her inaugural speech she promised "independence from power", "constant vigilance" and "firm obedience to the fundamental rights of the people".

 In March 2024, Amaral stated she planned to ask the Constitutional Court to declare legislation that decriminalised euthanasia to be unconstitutional.

+Home Affairs Minister, 2025–2026

+Amaral became home affairs minister in the government of Luis Montenegro.
+She resigned from her position on 10 February 2026 amid criticism over the government's response to Storm Kristin and the 2025–26 European windstorm season as a whole.